lueschem/lueschem.github.io/_posts/2020-10-30-Beyond-the-Raspberry-Pi.md

 Digital Twin for Development
 ----------------------------

 Sure - you can do the development of your application on the Raspberry Pi.
-But after some time you will get bored as it is still a lot faster to develop on your AMD Ryzen or Intel Core i7.
+But after some time, you will get bored as it is still a lot faster to develop on your AMD Ryzen or Intel Core i7.
 This is exactly the reason why [edi](https://www.get-edi.io) comes with the "digital twin" offering: